PICKS OF THE MONTH

 (Launched by Plastic Oceans and Fundación Meri, August 2021)

 CREATED with the ad agency Berlin of Santiago, Chile, Plastic Oceans' and Fundación Meri's Still available in the ocean print ad series tries to communicate how "(stories) about people on beaches finding plastic trash from discontinued brands and products that no longer exist are more common these days."
-The campaign's press release states that it wants to continue to harp on the message that the "main reason behind this fact is that plastic can take 500 years to biodegrade in the ocean."
+The campaign's press release states that it wants to continue to harp on that now million-times-repeated message that the "main reason behind this fact is that plastic can take 500 years to biodegrade in the ocean."

-News 5's Facebook post featuring Mega Tuna's "TWO NA!" cause marketing print/digital ad
+News5's Facebook post featuring Mega Tuna's "TWO NA!" cause marketing print/digital ad